Fullchee/learning-linux/mac/mac.md

 ### Chrome Disable autocomplete in omnibox
 alt-shift backspace

+### Quickly resize windows
+- Free: use `Spectacle` and you can set your own keyboard shortcuts.

 ### Finder Shortcuts
 - cmd-shift-n: create a new folder
 - cmd-L Create a new alias